storyblok/storyblok-demo-ecommerce-storefront/README.md

 ### Banner with selected products

-Frontend File: `storyblok/ecommerce/FeaturedProducts.vue`
+- Frontend File: `storyblok/ecommerce/FeaturedProducts.vue`;
-Storyblok component: `featured-products`
+- Storyblok component: `featured-products`;
+- For: products.

 Product Components useful for showing a list of selected products (best products, selected products for you, etc. )